 The IHC Art Awards are open to all New Zealanders with an intellectual disability, aged 13 or over, regardless of whether they use IHC, IDEA or Choices NZ services.

-This will be a 'contactless' event with online judging and artworks sold on Trademe.
+This year's event will be 'contactless' with online judging and artworks sold on Trademe.
 Unfortunately, there will be no gala event this year.

 1 August 2020 - Entries open

 11 September 2020 - Entries close